Picture of The JBL Go speaker on the charge.

 Next, within a second or two, the unit powers off after reset finishes.
 Signs that the speaker has shut off include the falling guitar strum sound, and the status lamp going dark, as we see next.

-Picture of the front of the speaker, showing the dark status lamp.
+Picture of the dark status light.

-The front of the speaker, showing the dark status lamp.
+The dark status lamp.

 4. Check that JBL Go Hard Reset Did Indeed Work